dmx-systems/dmx-documentation/docs/user.rst

 The search for existing items and the creation of new one is done in the same dialog box.
 The search/create dialog is opened with a right-click into the topic map.
-Read more how to create content in the section about :ref:`Content Authoring<user-content-authoring-label>`.
+Read more how to create content in the section about :ref:`Content Authoring<user-content-authoring>`.

 .. image:: _static/search-create.jpg

-.. _user-the-detail-panel-label:
+.. _user-the-detail-panel:

 The Detail Panel
 ================